abarbanell/abarbanell.github.io/_posts/2017-04-15-scaling-scrum.md

   teaser: 2017/04/sprint-plan.png
 ---

 Scaling Scrum is a big discussion point in the community of Agilists.
 Here are a few experiences to consider when scaling SCRUM to multiple teams.
-Most people see this in the light of choosing one of the dominant scaling Frameworks, [SAFe](http://www.scaledagile.com/) or [LeSS](https://less.works/) - But I found enough things in each of them I did not like, so I would suggest [SYoW - Scaling Your own Way](.).
+Most people see this in the light of choosing one of the dominant scaling Frameworks, [SAFe](http://www.scaledagile.com/) or [LeSS](https://less.works/) - But I found enough things in each of them which I did not like, so I would suggest [SYoW - Scaling Your own Way](.).

 These are purely personal views, of course.
 But I am very much interested in your views as well, positive or negative.
 Let me know in the comments below.